Pelagicore/softwarecontainer/doc/chapters/configuration/index.rst

 **-u or --user <uid>** Default user id to be used when starting processes in the container, defaults to ``0``.
 This option is deprecated.

-**-k or --keep-containers-alive** Containers will not be shut down on exit.
-Useful for debugging.
-Defaults to |keep-containers-alive-code|

 **-t or --timeout <seconds>** Timeout in seconds to wait for containers to shutdown, defaults to |shutdown-timeout-code|